jqueryscript/ChatGPT-Resources/README.md

 - [ChatGPT-macOS](https://github.com/sourcelocation/ChatGPT-macOS) - Interact with ChatGPT from your macOS Menu Bar.
 - [ChatGPT-Telegram-Bot](https://github.com/yym68686/ChatGPT-Telegram-Bot) - An AI chat Telegram Bot with ChatGPT in fly.io.
 - [ChatGPTDiscord](https://github.com/ausbitbank/ChatGPTDiscord) - Discord bot for interacting with ChatGPT's API by OpenAI.
+- [ChatGPT Teams Bot app](https://github.com/formulahendry/chatgpt-teams-bot) - A ChatGPT Teams Bot app to let you chat with ChatGPT in Microsoft Teams.

 ## Libraries